 If you receive basic Income Protection, your employer arranges your waiting period.
-You can choose to change your waiting period to 30 or 60 days.
+You can choose to change your waiting period to 30 or 60 days anytime, but if you do, you'll have to pay for the total cost of your Income Protection.
 A shorter waiting period will cost more.
 You can only change your waiting period if you have Income Protection or apply for it.